davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 ---
 description: An article on understanding why projects invariably take longer and how to get better at estimating
 date: 2021-12-16
+preview: true
 permalink: /blog/the-work-is-never-just-the-work
 media:
   featured: ./images/estimation-featured.png
   thumbnail: ./images/estimation-thumbnail.png
 ---

-# The work is never just 'the work'
+# The work is never just “the work”

 ## Intro

-If you're like me, you're maybe a jobbing dev taking on contracts and occasionally your own gigs (and by-and-large this works out OK) but you _probably_ secretly hate yourself for being **terrible** at estimation, and wish you were better at it.
+If you're like me, you're maybe a jobbing dev taking on contracts and occasionally your own gigs (and by-and-large this works out OK) but _maybe_ you secretly hate yourself for being **terrible** at estimation, and wish you were better at it.

 If that sounds like you, read on!